CRLTeam/ConCERTS-device/README.md

-## CONCerts: An IoT Device activity simulator for building an IoT Cybersecurity Research Range
+## ConCERTS: An IoT Device activity simulator for building an IoT Cybersecurity Research Range

 Developed by the Cybersecurity Research Lab at The Ted Rogers School of Business at Toronto Metropolitan University